miking-lang/miking-lang.github.io/src/pages/workshop-2023.md

 * Title: *TreePPL - a new DSL in Miking for Phyologenetics*.
 Speaker: Viktor Senderov
 * Title: *Real-time Probabilistic Programming, a DSL in Miking*.
 Speaker: Lars Hummelgren
-* Title: *Equation-based modeling and efficient simulation in Miking*.
+* Title: *Equation-based modeling and simulation in Miking*.
 Speaker: Oscar Eriksson

 **16.15** **Hacking session 2: Try out your favorite DSL or hack on the compiler**
 Organizers: The Miking core team